Watermelon Agua Fresca is a refreshing sipper for summer's hottest days. Just 4 ingredients with no added sugar!

 Next grab some mint!

 I planted a teeny tiny spearmint plant a few weeks ago and it has blossomed to almost four times its size in about as many weeks.
-Call me crazy but I always feel wistful snipping fresh herbs when they’ve worked so hard to grow, but the best way to make fresh herbs producer faster is to cut ’em!
+Call me crazy but I always feel wistful snipping fresh herbs when they’ve worked so hard to grow, BUT the best way to make fresh herbs producer faster is to cut and use them.

 Whether they’re home-grown or store-bought, spike a few sprigs of fresh mint into the watermelon agua fresca, then chill it in the refrigerator for 30 minutes.
 When you’re ready to serve, fill the pitcher with ice then pour!